 Landscape irrigation constitutes a small portion of the potable water usage at SAN, (6 million gallons in 2012, before completion of xeriscaping), due in part to the limited landscape acreage (approximately 18 acres) in drainage basins 1, 3, 5, 6, 7, 8, 9, 10, and 11 and the use of xeriscaping to help reduce the need for irrigation, including planting indigenous and drought-tolerant plants.
 For example, water-intensive shrubs were replaced with turf and drought-tolerant trees in front of the Terminal 1 check-in building.
 SAN has also used a satellite water-tracking system to determine the airport's watering needs; this system is expected to save approximately 9 million gallons of water each year.
-Approximately 2 acres of bioswales and 1.25 acres of bioretention swales were installed as part of SAN's Green Build LID projects.
-Additional LID features were installed at the Signature Aviation FBO and RCC.
-Five bioswales were installed at Signature, and six bioretention basins were installed at the RCC.
+Approximately 2 acres of bioswales and 1.25 acres of bioretention swales have been installed in the last three years as part of SAN's Green Build low-impact development projects.
 These areas will require additional landscaping and irrigation.
-Over-irrigation was identified by the RWQCB as a pollutant source to receiving water.
-The Authority prohibits over-irrigation discharges because they have been found to be a source of pollutants such as nutrients, bacteria, pesticides and sediment.
+This non-storm water discharge is authorized by the Authority, since it is an authorized discharge under the Industrial Permit, provided that integrated pest management practices have been used and industry standard control measures are implemented in regard to the landscape irrigation discharges as outlined in Section 3.2.